About Social Hiking

 - SPOT Satellitte Messenger - premium devices which uses satellites direct to share your location across the globe

-- Delorme - premium devices which use satellites direct to share your location anywhere on Earth
+- Delorme and Iridium - premium devices which use satellites direct to share your location anywhere on Earth

 - GPX uploads - share you route when you get home by importing the GPX track recorded by your GPS.
 Social Hiking will still attempt to link your media sent during your adventure to your map.